ForeachQ/gendiff/README.md

 ## Description

+Can be used as a separate CLI application or imported as a php package.

-Cli program gets 2 paths and output format as input and returns structures differences in user defined format.
+Program gets 2 paths and output format as input and returns structures differences in user defined format.

 Utility features:
 - Recursive processing;